-The District has also entered into a water and wastewater service agreement with Highlands Ranch Metropolitan District No. 5, which changed its name in 2016 to Mirabelle Metropolitan District and subsequently included land outside of the Highlands Ranch boundaries.
-Mirabelle began construction in 2019 with the first homes being completed in 2020.
+The District has also entered into a water and wastewater service agreement with Highlands Ranch Metropolitan District No. 5, which changed its name in 2016 to Mirabelle Metropolitan District.
+Mirabelle began construction in 2020 with the first homes being completed in 2021.
 At buildout, the community will have 1,100 single family homes.

 Northern Douglas County Water and Sanitation District (Northern) is provided service under an extended service area agreement providing wholesale water and wastewater service to the district directly, not to individual customers.
 Northern is only guaranteed service for the number of taps and at the specific locations for which it has acquired capacity.
 Northern may purchase options to acquire future capacity.
-As of December 31, 2020, Northern has options paid that have not been exercised yet.
+As of December 31, 2021, Northern has options paid that have not been exercised yet.